Health and Wellbeing

 This build-up damages the connections between the brain's nerve cells, blocking communications from one cell to another.
 In time, these brain cells die.

 We don't know exactly what causes this process to begin, but scientists do know that it starts many years before the symptoms of Alzheimer's appear.

 There are some factors that are known to increase your risk of developing the condition.
 These include age, gender, and your family history and your genes.

 What are the symptoms of Alzheimer's?

-What can I do to reduce my risk of Alzheimer’s?
+How can I reduce my risk of dementia?

 There is evidence that leading a healthy lifestyle can help reduce the risk of dementia.

 Regular exercise is one of the best ways to reduce your risk.
 A lack of physical activity, high blood pressure, and smoking all lead to narrowing of the arteries, which can increase your risk of developing Alzheimer's disease.

 It's also important to stay mentally and socially active.
 You may have heard the phrase 'use it or lose it'.
 Challenging yourself mentally helps the brain cope if you do develop dementia or Alzheimer's.